jwatson-CO-edu/nanoverse/C++/OpenCV/10_Sculpture/install.md

     1. Add `/usr/local/include/opencv4/` to the editor search path for this project.

 # Point Cloud Library (PCL)
-**WARNING: This will take a while to build!**
+**WARNING: This will take more than an hour to build!**
-1. `sudo apt install libboost-all-dev vtk9 qtcreator libeigen3-dev liblz4-dev`
+1. `sudo apt install libboost-all-dev qtcreator libvtk9-dev libvtk9-qt-dev libeigen3-dev liblz4-dev libqhull-dev`

 ## Eigen3 (C++ Linear Algebra)
 1. `cd /usr/include`